mitranim/posterus/readme.md

 "flattens" the futures provided by the mapper, eventually resolving to non-future values.
 This is known as "flatmap" in some languages.

-The newly created future assumes control of the original future and any intermediary futures, and will [`.deinit()`](#futuredeinit) them when canceled.
+The child future assumes control of the parent future and other ancestors and intermediaries, and will [`.deinit()`](#futuredeinit) them when canceled.

 This operation "consumes" the future, disallowing any further chainining from the same reference.
 In other words, each future can only have _one consumer_